Course Description

 Mar 20 No Class Spring Break.

 Mar 27 TBD Topic to be announced.
-Assignment 3 due
+Final project proposals due

 Apr 10 Multimodality LLMs beyond text: vision, audio, and other modalities.